Please complete the learning isolation and home learning activities on Showbie. Click here

 To see a suggested reading list for Year 1 children, click here: https://schoolreadinglist.co.uk/reading-lists-for-ks1-school-pupils/suggested-reading-list-year-1-pupils-ks1-age-5-6/

 Please practise spellings, reading and times tables every day at home.
 Please complete 1 piece of homework from either the main and desert column of the menu each week.
-Homework books must be handed in on a Thursday, and will be handed out the next day with new spellings and marked homework.
-Spellings will be tested on a Friday.
+Homework must be uploaded to Showbie and it will be marked and new spellings will be uploaded on a Friday after school.

 Here are some websites that you might find useful: